Budgeting as a couple – sounds good, right? But how do you do this in the best way for you?

 Mint works by analyzing various offers, e.g., checking, saving, and credit card proposals, and making recommendations about which is best for your lifestyle.

-You can also set up notifications to alert you of certain things in your budget, such as bill pay reminders, to make sure that you don’t miss any due bills.
+You can also set up notifications to alert you of certain things in your budget, such as bill pay reminders, to ensure you don’t miss any due bills.

 Available on: iPhone, iPad, Apple Watch, Android, and Windows mobile devices

-The Digit app is free for the first 30 days, and then it’s $5 per month.
+The Oportun budgeting app is free for the first 30 days, and then it’s $5 per month.
 It can be canceled at any time.

-You will share what you want to save for, and Digit will help you to reach your savings goals.
+You will share what you want to save for, and Oportun will help you to reach your savings goals.

 Examples of things that you could be saving for include things like an emergency fund, Coachella, vacations, and down payments.
 Whatever your saving goal is, it is up to you!

-If you have a surplus of money in your account, it will move it into a savings account for you.
+If you have a surplus of money, it will move into a savings account for you.
 You have unlimited withdrawals if you save more than you’d like.

-Not only that, but Digit will save for and pay off your credit card debt.
-Every 3 months, you will get a 1% savings bonus.
+Not only that, but Oportun will save for and pay off your credit card debt.
+Every three months, you will get a 1% savings bonus.

-Fee: Free for the first 30 days, then $5 a month
+Fee: Free for six months, then $5 per month

 It provides you with a bunch of tools for managing your investment portfolio and asset allocation.

-It will link and show all of your accounts in one place for your ease.
-There are tools on Personal Capital that will show you your income, expenses, and cash flow.
+This personal finance app will link and show all of your accounts in one place for your ease.
+There are tools on Empower that will show you your income, expenses, and cash flow.

-Fee: Free, with a wealth management fee of 0.89% if you choose to use that part
+Fee: Free budgeting app, with a wealth management fee of 0.89% if you choose to use that part

 Available on: iPhone and Android